boyin96/template_presentation/README.md

 # template_presentation
-This repo is a latex template for producing presentation slides.
+This repo is a latex template for producing UGent-style presentation slides.

 **run pdflatex.**